 If you’ve spent any time in the Iowa and Nebraska area during the winter, you know that we can have a LOT of snow and ice.
-It can be a pain to get around in and most people get really tired of shoveling and slipping around it.
+It can be a pain to get around in and most people get tired of shoveling and slipping around it.
 This snow and ice can also cause radon problems as the frozen areas can prevent radon gas from leaving the soil outside of your home.
 If the gas can’t escape there, guess where it will escape?
-Through the soil under your home and through your foundation, entering your living space.
+Through the soil under your home and your foundation, entering your living space.

 We briefly discussed the chimney effect earlier in this blog.
-This is also called the stack effect and you may have heard it discussed in relation to mold and mildew in your home.
+This is also called the stack effect and you may have heard it discussed concerning mold and mildew in your home.
 The air rises in your home and escapes through the top.
-This causes a pressure difference, so air has to enter to equalize the air pressure.
+This causes a pressure difference, so the air has to enter to equalize the air pressure.
 Most homes built in the last 50 years are airtight around doors and windows, for all practical purposes, so the air has to enter through your foundation, the sump pit, or around plumbing and vents that leave the house.
 Radon gas comes along for the ride.

 Another reason that you should have your radon levels tested during different times of the year is that radon is caused by decaying radium that is found naturally in the soil.
 The levels of radon can change depending on the amount of radium that has reached a point of decay.

-In addition, radon can be pushed by pressure in the soil.
+Also, radon can be pushed by pressure in the soil.
 If the ground is oversaturated or is under pressure for other reasons, it can push radon gas through the foundation of your home.
 This can vary throughout the year, so it’s important to get samplings at different times.